+GK Chesterton

-GK Chesterton Fancies versus Fads, 1923
+Fancies versus Fads, 1923

 We are living longer, more complex lives.
 Our technological possibilities multiply.
 Inevitably healthcare expectations, then demands, burgeon.
-To manage all this, an Industrial Revolution has been unleashed in the NHS.
+To manage all this, recent decades have unleashed a gathering Industrial Revolution in the NHS.
 This revolution is itself guided by a core phalanx of doctrines.
-These are independent of other political considerations or affiliations, and implicitly embraced by all.
+These exist largely independently of other political considerations or affiliations, and are implicitly embraced by all.

 Such assumptions have developed from cultural changes rooted in our advanced industrialised ways of life.
 These predicate often unconscious values and mind-sets.
 Consequently, our rubric for healthcare has become increasingly of applied sciences, leaving humanities peripheral and disregarded.
-The tasks then become reduced to engineering tissues or behaviours, rather than extension to nurturing human understanding and contact.
+The tasks then become reduced to engineering of tissues or behaviours, rather than extension to nurturing human understanding and healing contact.

-The doctrines that flow from such assumed applied science and industrialisation may thus offer real help in discretion, but an added tranche of folly in excess.
-Like many truisms, they turn specious, then hazardous.
-The Law of Unintended Consequences becomes evident: industrialising healthcare, much to our perplexity, is responsible for very substantial 'collateral damage'.
+The doctrines that flow from such assumed applied science and industrialisation may thus offer real help in discretion, but constitute destructive folly in excess.
+The Law of Unintended Consequences has become ever-more evident: industrialising healthcare, much to our perplexity, is responsible for very substantial 'collateral damage'.
 Despite allocating ever-increasing resources, in certain areas, our therapeutic and compassionate engagement is poorer.
-The progressive loss of quality and continuity of personal contact - essential elements of compassion - are crucial factors.
-This brief survey samples how these difficulties constellate.
+The progressive loss of quality and continuity of personal contact - essential conditions for personal understanding, healing and compassion - are crucial factors.

+This brief survey samples what is lost and how these difficulties constellate.

-Below are itemised these interlocking cardinal notions.
-Consequences of their over-use are portrayed.
-In the final section, authentic vignettes illustrate how these Five Executive Follies converge; what happens to our care.
+This broad-scoped essay considers five seminal and interlocking notions.
+Particular attention is paid to their overuse.
+In the final section, authentic vignettes illustrate how these Five Executive Follies then converge; what happens to our care.

-Failure to accurately conceive the essential nature and limitations of the medical model is a primal difficulty.
-Unbridled objectification may soon turn to alienation.
-The underlying misconceptions unwittingly arise from 'category errors' that are very powerful, yet rarely distinguished or discussed.
-Such discernment requires unfamiliar thought about our working axioms.
-For this reason our first folly receives the lengthiest deliberation.
+Failure to accurately conceive the essential nature and limitations of the objectifying medical model is a primal difficulty.
+Unbridled objectification all too easily turns to alienation.
+The underlying misconceptions unwittingly arise from 'category errors' - these are very powerful, yet rarely distinguished or discussed.
+Such discernment therefore requires us to think the unfamiliar about our working axioms.
+For this reason our first folly receives the lengthiest attention.
 The later appendix offers a tabulated summary and illustrative graphs.